-Hesperiidae (2 species): Pelopidas mathias, Suastus gremius (fig. 5)
+Hesperiidae (2 species): Pelopidas mathias, Suastus gremius (fig. 5).

 Among these, the Nymphalidae family was the most diverse and abundant, representing 36.8% of the total species observed.
 This was followed by Pieridae (26.3%), Papilionidae (15.7%), and the remaining families at 10.5% each.